ib321/Explore-Products/README.md

 - Import the project as a Maven project.
 - Maven clean the imported project from -- project menu -> Run As -> Maven clean
-- Maven install the imported project from -- project menu -> Run As -> Maven install
+- Maven install the imported project from -- project menu -> Run As -> Maven build
+- Enter ``Goals: clean install`` make sure to tick the checkbox named `Skip Tests`
+- Then Click `Run` it will build and clean install the project
 - Run the `ExploreProductsApplication.java` class as a Java application.

 ## Usage